 - Hire an Attorney

 If you have confirmed the signs of abuse on your loved one, consult a personal injury/abuse law attorney experienced in handling nursing home abuse cases.
-The attorney will evaluate the case and advise you on the legal steps to follow.
+Luckily, they are all over the world – for instance you will hear good reviews about the Illinois nursing home abuse attorneys, but you will also be able to find one in your local area as well. the attorney will evaluate the case and advise you on the legal steps to follow.
 The attorney will also handle your case in the court and demand compensation for the abuse your loved one suffered.
 There are a number of steps and actions to take when seeking justice for your loved one.
 For instance, you can see more at The Dolman Law Group to help you take appropriate actions.

 - Move Your Loved One to A New Facility